acsone/wms/odoo/local-src/specific_product/README.rst

 This module adds Alcyon specific fields and logic for products:

-* On product tree view, replace volume and weight columns by sale price 1 (list price) and sale price 2 (from price list)
+* On product template, add sale price 1 (list price) and sale price 2 (from price list)
 * Add a indicated price on product.
-This price will be displayed on product labels
+This price will be displayed on product labels.
+* Add some fields on product.

 Credits
 =======